ecomplus/cloud-commerce/CONTRIBUTING.md

 If you want to deploy to a new Firebase project:

 1. Start creating new project on [Firebase console](https://console.firebase.google.com/):
-    - Analytics is not needed;
     - Set a nice project name (ID) and remember it;
+    - You may enable Firebase Analytics for enhanced remote config options and A/B testing;

 2. Go to _Firestore Database_ page (on sidebar) and _create database_:
     - Just bypass with default production mode and rules;